-I’ve always been interested in any story that defies time and goes beyond the confines of a normal human lifespan: vampires, time travel, reincarnation...
+I’ve always been interested in stories that defy time and go beyond the confines of a normal human lifespan: vampires, time travel, reincarnation...
 I love them all.
-The concept of souls bound together across the millennia first came to me when a work colleague told me how she had been approached in a nightclub (in the 1990s) by a man who apologised for apparently abandoning her in the 1640s but, as he explained, he had been killed in battle before he could return.
+The concept of souls bound together across all of human history first came to me when a work colleague told me how she'd been approached in a nightclub (in the 1990s) by a man who apologised for abandoning her in the 1640s but, as he explained, he had been killed in battle before he could return.
 My colleague even said she recognised him.
 This gave me the idea for a story about a tragic couple meeting time and again throughout the ages, but always being kept apart.
 During a long walk on Skye, I began formulating some of the past life stories these doomed lovers might have had, and the first notion of how I might pull it all together into a novel.
 I worked on the concept, on and off, for many years, until one day I was walking with friends (in the Scottish Borders this time) and started talking about my writing ideas.
 My friends liked the reincarnation story and, when I got home, I was seized with the determination to make it a reality.
-Over the rest of that weekend, I slept four hours, ate twice, and produced the first 25,000 words of what would become ‘Trinity of Souls’.
+Over the rest of that weekend, I slept four hours, ate twice, and produced the first 25,000 words of what would become Trinity of Souls.

-My original plan was to write a trilogy, but when the draft of the second book, ‘Destiny of Souls’, hit 175,000 words and I was still only in the middle of the story, I knew there would have to be at least four.
+My original plan was to write a trilogy, but when the first draft of the second book, Destiny of Souls, hit 175,000 words and I was still only in the middle of the story, I knew there would have to be at least four.
 Later, a fourth and fifth book followed without me being anywhere near starting the original planned third instalment.
-To add to that, the fourth book spawned the sixth, and the fifth, like the second, will probably need to be made into two (the draft is almost 240,000 words).
+To add to that, the fourth book spawned the sixth, and both the fifth and the seventh, like the second, each had to be made into two.

-Anyway, to cut a long story short, I currently envisage there being ten to twelve books in the Souls Series.
+To cut a long story short, I currently envisage there being ten to twelve books in the Souls Series.

-I’ve started many novels over the years, beginning with a spy story called ‘Justin Thyme’ when I was about ten or eleven.
-To date, 'Reborn', ‘Trinity of Souls’, and the other books in the Souls Series are the only novels I’ve managed to finish, but I hope to return to some of my other ideas one day (probably not ‘Justin Thyme’ though!)
+I’ve started many novels over the years, beginning with a spy story called Justin Thyme when I was about ten or eleven.
+To date, Reborn, Trinity of Souls, and the other books in the Souls Series are the only novels I’ve managed to finish, but I hope to return to some of my other ideas one day (probably not Justin Thyme though!)

 There’s a lot of me in Susan Carpenter.
-We both lost a well-loved, supportive parent at an early age (in my case it was my mother) and we have both been thrust into situations where we worried we were too inexperienced.
+We both lost a well-loved, supportive parent at an early age (in my case it was my mother) and we have both been thrust into situations where we felt we were too inexperienced.
 I too have feared the embarrassment of failure standing in front of the giants of my profession whom I respect and admire, and I actually did once say, “I feel like a pub singer following the Rolling Stones.”

 She Wolf, without a doubt.
 She’s only just starting to take shape in Trinity, but she really comes into her own in some of the later books.
-She’s a warrior with wisdom, a woman of great honour with the courage to face her fears and fight for what she believes in.
+She’s a warrior with wisdom, a woman of great honour, with the courage to face her fears and fight for what she believes in.
 I love her.

 Well, oddly, it isn’t Mortimer.
 He’s the sort of villain you love to hate.
 While he’s incredibly evil, completely without morality, he’s also polite, charming, and sophisticated.
 He will murder you with style!